twbs/bootstrap/site/docs/4.2/content/typography.md

 ## Display headings

 Traditional heading elements are designed to work best in the meat of your page content.
 When you need a heading to stand out, consider using a **display heading**—a larger, slightly more opinionated heading style.
+Keep in mind these headings are not responsive by default, but it's possible to enable [responsive font sizes](#responsive-font-sizes).

 <div class="bd-example bd-example-type">
   <table class="table">